The Problem

-Vincent Garvey was awarded the Affordable Dialysis Prize for his invention - a highly efficient, miniature distiller capable of producing pure water from any source that could be used to make dialysis fluid.
+Vincent Garvey was awarded the Affordable Dialysis Prize for his innovation - a highly efficient, miniature distiller capable of producing pure water from any source that could be used to make dialysis fluid.
 It had the potential to save millions of lives each year and transform the way kidney disease is treated around the world.
-Garvey's invention - the world’s first low cost dialysis system, was unveiled on World Kidney Day, 10 March 2016.

 The prize was jointly established by The George Institute for Global Health, the International Society of Nephrology and the Asian Pacific Society of Nephrology and supported by the Farrell Family Foundation.